 Participants who complete the coursework are qualified to take the SLCT at CERI as well as apply for the micro-credential.

-Participants who complete the coursework and the practicum are qualified to the take the SLDI at CERI and apply for the micro-credential.
-Additionally, those who complete the coursework and practicum are fully qualified to implement the Orton-Gillingham approach.
+Participants who complete the coursework, and the practicum, are qualified to the to apply for SLDI certification at CERI, as well as apply for the micro-credential.
+Additionally, those who complete the coursework and practicum are fully qualified, and certified, to implement the Orton-Gillingham approach.